salvadornm/cerisse/docs/input-options.md

 For using stochastic fields, the number of fields must be decided at compile time using the `NUM_FIELD` option in `GNUmakefile`.
 The following options are available to control the runtime behaviour:

+Note that LES is not yet implemented for EB.

 | Option                      | Type          | Default | Description                                                  |
 | --------------------------- | ------------- |:-------:| ------------------------------------------------------------ |
 | cns.do_psgs                 | Bool          | 0       | Apply the pressure correction term